ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 <img align="right" src="/assets/images/docs/data_john_sex_vs.png">

-If we involve a categorical value specification, we can point to the possible choices (which will vary depending on experimental protocol):
+A categorical value specification can point to the possible choices (which will vary depending on experimental protocol):

 <br clear="both">